Frequently Asked Questions

 The CGC holder is designed to securely hold your comic book and provide years of protection from many environmental hazards.
 All of the materials used inside the CGC holder are tested and proven to be archival-safe, and the holder is designed to be the first line of defense in a prudent plan for storage.
 CGC’s research and design team created a holder that is truly unique and unrivaled for its protection and preservation of comic books.

-What are the benefits of the NGC UK Collector membership and how do I join?
+What are the benefits of the CGC Collector membership and how do I join?

-Paid NGC UK Collector members receive direct submission privileges as well as various discounts.
+Paid CGC Collector members receive direct submission privileges as well as various discounts.
 Click here for details.

 Can I make submissions to other CCG companies?

 Yes.
-Your NGC UK Collector membership entitles you to submit to NGC International UK Ltd. (NGC UK) as well as Numismatic Guaranty Corporation (NGC), Numismatic Conservation Services (NCS) Paper Money Guaranty (PMG), Certified Guaranty Company (CGC) and Classic Collectible Services (CCS).
+Your CGC Collector membership entitles you to submit to Numismatic Guaranty Company (NGC), Numismatic Conservation Services (NCS) Paper Money Guaranty (PMG), Certified Guaranty Company (CGC), Classic Collectible Services (CCS) and CGC Trading Cards.

-Does the grading credit I receive with my NGC UK Premium Collector membership expire?
+Does the grading credit I receive with my CGC Premium or Elite Collector membership expire?

 Yes.
 This credit expires one year from the day it is issued.

-How do I use my NGC UK membership credit?
+How do I use my CGC membership credit?

 Can my CGC grading credit be applied to CCS services or any other charges?

-No. CGC grading credits can only be applied to CGC grading fees, not shipping, handling, CCS services or any other service.
+Yes.
+CGC grading credits can be applied to CCS services as well as all CGC grading fees, shipping, handling, CGC Signature Series, etc., as applicable.